DavidJS01/kev1ntv-frequencylist/README.md

 ## Background:

-Recently I set on a fun challenge of learning enough German so I could read Kafka in its original text; but, what fun is language learning if the learner does not consume native media?
+Recently I set on a fun challenge of learning enough German so I could read Kafka in its original text; but what fun is language learning without consuming media?

 I enjoy watching a German livesteamer on Twitch -- even if I can't understand anything he is saying.
 This project is an autonomously updating database that collects all Twitch chat messages from https://www.twitch.tv/kev1ntv, and then the database is parsed and a word frequency list is created.